Wilmer McLean (May 3, 1814 – June 5, 1882)

 The McLean House: From Civil War Relic to National Monument

-After the surrender, Union soldiers and officers took various personal items from McLean’s home, including Lucretia (Lulu), Virginia McLean’s cherished doll.
-Notably, General Edward Ord claimed the marble table used by Lee, intending it for Julia Grant.
-She declined, and the table reached the Chicago History Museum.
-General Lee’s armchair, initially taken by Colonel Edward W. Whitaker, now sits in the National Museum of American History.
+After Lee’s surrender to Grant at the McLean house, a flurry of souvenir hunting ensued among the Union soldiers and officers.
+Personal items from the McLean home, including a cherished doll named Lucretia (Lulu) belonging to Virginia McLean, were taken.
+Notably, General Edward Ord claimed the marble table where Lee had sat, intending to give it to Julia Grant.
+However, she declined the offer, and the table eventually reached the Chicago History Museum.
+Meanwhile, the armchair used by General Lee, initially taken by Colonel Edward W. Whitaker, is now displayed in the National Museum of American History.

 Life After the War: McLean’s Return to Alexandria.